supercollider/supercollider/README_WINDOWS.md

 - **[Qt][Qt]** 5.5.1.
 Use the package `msvc2013_64` for a 64-bit build,
   `msvc2013` for 32-bit.
 - **[libsndfile][libsndfile]** >= 1.0.25.
 The binary distribution for Windows
   does not have FLAC support.
-For building with FLAC support, see "FLAC Support".
+For building with FLAC support, see the "FLAC Support" section below.
 - The **[Windows SDK][Windows 10 SDK]** for your edition of Windows

 Optional, but highly recommended: